How To Talk To Your Child About The Coronavirus

 What you can do right away

-- Gather objective information on COVID-19 from reliable sources
+- Gather objective information on the Covid-19 from reliable sources

 - Brainstorm with your child on what precautions you need to take as a family